 |

-Wonderful color footage in this video, which is suitable for older elementary, middle school, and high school students.
-There is music, but no narration.
-6:30
+Attenborough is the narrator for this BBC documentary video, which is suitable for older elementary, middle school, and high school students.
+(01:48)

 |